neurodroid/stimfit/doc/sphinx/linux_install_guide/downloads.rst

     >>> apt-get install libgl1-mesa-dev libglu1-mesa-dev.

-If you are interested in programming graphics, you might want to go ahead and install libsdl-image1.2 and libsdl-image1.2-dev SDL_image will make loading textures for SDL and OpenGL a breeze (in all kinds of formats too), but this last is not necessary for ``Stimfit``.
+If you are interested in programming graphics, you might want to go ahead and install libsdl-image1.2 and libsdl-image1.2-dev SDL_image will make loading textures for SDL and OpenGL a breeze (in all kinds of formats too), but this last is not necessary for `Stimfit <http://www.stimfit.org>`_.

 Additional packages
 ===================